axone-protocol/docs/docs/academy/protocol-concepts.md

 2. Pactum oversees the entire execution flow of all resources.
 3. Finally, the Pactum smart contract applies retribution rules, ensuring the distribution of rewards or compensation in accordance with defined retribution rules.
 In practical terms, Pactum functions as a decentralized regulator, coordinating the orchestration of digital resources and managing instances of error.

-## INTEROPERABILITY
+## Interoperability

-Interoperability is a critical aspect of the OKP4 protocol, which enables seamless interactions among diverse systems, resources, and digital services.
+Interoperability, a critical aspect of the OKP4 protocol, enables seamless interactions among diverse systems, resources, and digital services.
 In this context, interoperability is paramount as the OKP4 protocol aims to orchestrate and share digital resources.
 The protocol adopts a technologically agnostic approach, enabling transparent interaction among resources, technologies, and ecosystems, bridging the gap between Web 2.0 and Web 3.0 environments.
 Interoperability is key to promoting smooth and effective collaboration, as it eliminates technical barriers that may hinder the sharing and utilization of digital resources.
 OKP4 facilitates efficient and effective collaboration by enabling interoperability, thereby enhancing the value and utility of digital resources.

 ### Technical Aspect